 Governor Nelson D. Rockefeller formalized Brooklyn-Queens Day in 1959, although it was still only celebrated in Brooklyn and Queens.
 The holiday became citywide in 2005.

-Thursday, June 3, 2021 ~ It’s another Anniversary Day in New York City.
+Thursday, June 2, 2022 is another Anniversary Day in New York City.

 Anniversary Day 2020